-Leave of absence is permitted for a period of up to twelve months.
+A leave of absence may be permitted for a period of up to 6 consecutive semesters.
 Students desiring a leave of absence must file a General Petition form with the Registrar.
-Students who withdrew and again desire to return to Grace within a twelve-month period need to complete another General Petition and submit it to the Registrar's office for registration materials and need not reapply for admission to the seminary.
+When students on an approved leave of absence desire to return to Grace they need to complete another General Petition and submit it to the Registrar for registration materials.
+They do not need to reapply for admission to the seminary if they enroll before the 7th semester registration period ends.